Press Conference: Man shoots, kills girlfriend and her family, deputies say - NewsBreak

 Related

-Sheriff: Orange County boy, 17, accused of killing pregnant girl, 16, and her unborn child
+Orange County sheriff: Teen accused of killing missing girl, her unborn baby

-ORANGE COUNTY, Fla. — Orange County deputies said they have arrested a 17-year-old after he killed a pregnant 16-year-old who was reported missing.
-Deputies said 17-year-old Lorenzo Larry is charged with second-degree murder after the death of De’Shayla Ferguson.
-Ferguson was found shot to death in Pine Hills...
+ORANGE COUNTY, Fla. — Orange County officials announced Tuesday morning that a 17-year-old has been arrested in the deaths of a missing teen and her unborn child.
+De'Shayla Ferguson, 16, was found shot and killed in Orlando on Oct.
+24. She had been reported missing.
+The Orange County sheriff's...

 fox35orlando.com